Oanh Kim Tran, PhD Faculty Profile

 Department of Educational Psychology

-Dr. Tran is a Professor and Program Coordinator of the School Psychology Program at California State University, East Bay (CSUEB).
-She received her Ph.D. in School Psychology from the University of Oregon in 2007 and has been a faculty member at CSUEB since then, where she teaches, mentors graduate students, and helps shape program development.
-In addition to her academic role, Dr. Tran is a California-credentialed school psychologist and educational consultant.
+Dr. Oanh Kim Tran is a Professor and Program Coordinator of the School Psychology Program at California State University, East Bay (CSUEB), where she has served for over 18 years.
+She earned her Ph.D. in School Psychology from the University of Oregon and is also a California-credentialed school psychologist and educational consultant.
+Dr. Tran's initiatives include leadership development, diversity in graduate education, and wellness promotion in various settings.

-Her research and professional interests include childhood mental health, social and emotional learning (SEL), special education assessment, multi-tiered systems of support (MTSS), parent training, and advancing social justice in school psychology.
-She has a well-established scholarly record with numerous publications and national conference presentations.
-Dr. Tran is also the co-author of the Strong Kids and Strong Teens Social-Emotional Learning Curriculum (1st and 2nd Editions--see Brookes Publishing Co.), widely used to support student mental health and wellness.
+Her professional interests include mental health, social-emotional learning (SEL), special education assessment, multi-tiered systems of support (MTSS), parent engagement, community partnerships, and advancing equity and social justice in school psychology.
+She has an extensive record of publications and national presentations and is co-author of the Strong Kids and Strong Teens SEL curriculum (Brookes Publishing), widely used to promote student mental health and resilience.

-As a Vietnamese American immigrant, practitioner, and scholar, Dr. Tran draws on her lived experiences and professional expertise to champion culturally responsive education, ethical practices, and inclusive school-family-community partnerships.
-She advocates for underrepresented and marginalized communities and promotes innovative practices that support the learning success of Asian American students and other historically excluded groups.
+As a Vietnamese American immigrant, scholar, and practitioner, Dr. Tran draws on her lived experiences to champion culturally responsive education, ethical practice, and inclusive school-family-community collaboration.
+She advocates for historically marginalized communities and supports innovative practices to uplift Asian American students and other underserved groups.

 Dr. Tran currently leads two research projects: